ethereum-optimism/developers/community/technerds-program/metrics/retro-funding-5.md

 # TechNERDs Program Metrics - Retro Funding Round 5

+## Project Description and Impact

+This document quantifies the TechNERDs Program's impact on the OP Stack ecosystem from October 1, 2023, to July 31, 2024.
+During this period, TechNERDs:

+- Actively participated in key Discord channels (#builder-general, #op-stack-chains, #dev-help)
+- Contributed to technical discussions and provided developer support
+- Created documentation to enhance the OP Stack ecosystem
+- Answered questions on GitHub, creating reusable resources for the community

+The metrics below showcase individual TechNERD contributions, demonstrating their value to the OP Stack community during this timeframe.

 ## Messages across relevant discord channels

 Here's a list of the relevant Discord channels and their descriptions: